rdmorganiser/rdmo-docs/docs/installation/setup.md

 ## RDMO development server

-After these steps, RDMO can be run using Djangos integrated development server:
+After these steps, RDMO can be run using Django's integrated development server:
 ```bash
 python manage.py runserver
 ```